Ms. Rachel: Career

-Fundraising and activism
+Activism

 Accurso announced a fundraising campaign in a video published in May 2024 to her TikTok and Instagram accounts.
 She offered to make videos on Cameo, a website that allows users to pay for a personalized video with a message of their choice, with all revenue from the videos going to Save the Children's emergency fund, mentioning the Gaza Strip, Sudan, Ukraine, and the Democratic Republic of the Congo.
 In a couple of hours, she had raised over $50,000 from 500 Cameo requests, which she later paused to record the requested videos.
-She would lose her voice from recording all of the videos, saying that "I wanted to make each video really long and special," and that she couldn't bear the thought of a child being disappointed.
+She started to lose her voice from recording all of the videos, saying that "I wanted to make each video really long and special", and that she could not bear the thought of a child being disappointed.
 Accurso stated that she was bullied online in relation to her fundraising for the children of Gaza, stating that she cares "deeply for all children".
 She soon disabled comments on her YouTube and Instagram accounts.

 Accurso has often posted on Instagram about the conditions suffered by children in Gaza due to the war in Gaza, as well as Israel's bombing and blockade of the Gaza Strip.
 She has called for an end to the bombing and blockade, and for the delivery of humanitarian aid to the civilians and children in Gaza who have been forcibly displaced.
 In May 2025, she posted a video of herself singing with a 3-year-old double amputee from Gaza who was brought to the US by the Palestine Children's Relief Fund.
-In an interview with Mehdi Hasan, Accurso reaffirmed her support for the children of Gaza, saying that "It’s sad that people try to make it controversial when you speak out for children that are facing immeasurable suffering."
-She told Democracy Now! that "it is difficult to receive criticism, but... that pain will never compare to the pain of not speaking out during a genocide".
+In an interview with Mehdi Hasan, Accurso reaffirmed her support for the children of Gaza, saying that "It's sad that people try to make it controversial when you speak out for children that are facing immeasurable suffering."
+She told Democracy Now! that "it is difficult to receive criticism, but ... that pain will never compare to the pain of not speaking out during a genocide".
 Accurso has also stated that she would not collaborate with anyone who has not spoken out about Gaza.
 Accurso has also posted on Instagram expressing grief about Israeli families whose children and loved ones were taken hostage by Hamas.